henriksson-lab/blockflow/README.md

 * Operations are represented as a DAG (direct acyclic graph), representing dependencies
 * Borrowing from database query planners, statistics about compute times are gathered during execution
-* A 4d scheduler figures out the best order and adapts in realtime based on statistics
+* A 6d scheduler figures out the best order and adapts in realtime based on statistics
 * Designed for multiple compute nodes, GPUs and heterogenous compute environments from day one
 * OME-Zarr is used to enable distributed computing on chunks of image data

-This crate is not yet ready for general consumption.

 ## Benchmarks